 2. Number of Treatments

-A good HIFU procedure for a facelift should only need to be done once every 12-18 months, depending on the individual.
-As for fat-melting procedures such as for jowls or double chin reduction, 1-2 procedures might be needed.
+A proper HIFU facelift procedure is repeated once every 12-18 months.
+As for fat-melting procedures such as for jowls or double chin reduction, 1-2 sessions might be needed.

-A micro-fractionated HIFU and various other HIFUs from certain brands may not omit the same amount of heat or energy as a traditional HIFU, and may require more sessions to achieve visible results.
+A micro-fractionated HIFU or a unbranded HIFU may not omit the same amount of heat or energy as a proper type of HIFU, and may require more sessions to achieve visible results.

 3. Pain management

 A good HIFU procedure should also NOT be ‘painless’.
 A HIFU a utilises a high amount of heat to partially damage collagen structure, allowing them to repair over time to become tighter and firmer.

 Also, this heat reaches up to 72 degrees under the skin to damage fat cells and can be used to reduce double chins and chubby jowls.